Congenital cataract

 Patching to force the child to use the weaker eye is often needed to prevent amblyopia.

-The infant may also need to be treated for the inherited disorder that is causing the cataracts.
+The infant may also need to be treated for the inherited disorder that has caused the cataracts.

 Outlook (Prognosis)

 Removing a congenital cataract is usually a safe, effective procedure.
 The child will need follow-up for vision rehabilitation.
-Most infants have some level of "lazy eye" (amblyopia) before the surgery and will need to use patching.
+Most infants with congenital cataract in one eye have some level of "lazy eye" (amblyopia) and will need to use patching after the surgery in an attempt to reverse it.

 Possible Complications